openstack-archive/k8s-docker-suite-app-murano/Kubernetes/README.rst

 Kubernetes Cluster deployed by Murano supports Calico networking by default.
 Support for Flannel is disabled by default, but can be enabled as an option.
+To establish required network connectivity model for the Kubernetes, Murano sets up an overlay network between Kubernetes nodes using Calico or Flannel (optional) networking.
+See `flannel <https://github.com/coreos/flannel>`_ for more information.

 .. _Container runtime: